 Multiple sexual partnerships have long been a concern in HIV prevention programming, which has focused on partner reduction.
 Multiple partnerships bring increased risk of HIV acquisition: A meta-analysis of 68 epidemiological studies from 1986 to 2006 with 17,000 HIV-positive people and 73,000 HIV-negative people found that women who reported three or more sex partners had three times as much likelihood of HIV acquisition versus women with up to two partners (Chen et al., 2007 cited in Vergidis et al., 2009).
 An analysis of DHS data in Zimbabwe found that 64% of men reported more than three lifetime sexual partners compared to 13% of women (Sambisa et al., 2010).

 When designing prevention interventions it is important to understand women's various partnership patterns.
 A woman may be married with only one sexual partner.
 Or she may be married with multiple sexual partners.
 A young woman might be sexually active with uninfected boys her own age.
 Or she may be in a much riskier cross-generational sexual relationship, with an older male partner upon whom she relies for school fees.
-[See Prevention for Young People] A woman may also have multiple partners to enable her to survive financially.
+[See Prevention and Services for Adolescents and Young People] A woman may also have multiple partners to enable her to survive financially.
 Women may work as sex workers, an occupation that requires multiple sexual partners.
 [See Prevention for Key Affected Populations] Men may also have multiple partnerships, which may place women at risk for HIV acquisition.
 Concurrent, or overlapping, sexual partners presents additional risks for HIV acquisition.

 Concurrency is an Important Aspect of Multiple Partnerships